Military march (Bruckner): Music

-The work, a march of 32-bar and a trio of 32 bars too, is scored in E-flat major for military band (piccolo, 5 clarinets, 2 flugelhorns, 7 trumpets, 3 horns, 2 trombones, 3 euphoniums, 2 tubas, drums and bass drum).
+The work, a march of 32-bar and a trio of 32 bars too, is scored in E♭ major for military band (piccolo, 5 clarinets, 2 flugelhorns, 7 trumpets, 3 horns, 2 trombones, 3 euphoniums, 2 tubas, drums and bass drum).

-In the hunting scherzo [of Symphony No. 4], where the dense and brilliant brass scoring recalls Bruckner's 1865 infantry march in E flat, WAB 116 ...
+In the hunting scherzo [of Symphony No. 4], where the dense and brilliant brass scoring recalls Bruckner's 1865 infantry march in E♭, WAB 116 ...

 Apollo-Marsch

 Another military march, the Apollo-Marsch, was for many years attributed to Bruckner and put as WAB 115 by Grasberger.
 This march was even performed on 14 September 1924, to celebrate the 100th anniversary of Bruckner's birth.

-It is now definite that the Apollo-Marsch was composed in 1857 as Mazzuchelli-Marsch for the Austria-Hungary Infantry-regiment No. 10 by Béla Kéler, another Kitzler's student, while Bruckner copied the instrumentation and form exactly, but not the music, for his own Marsch in E-flat major.
+It is now definite that the Apollo-Marsch was composed in 1857 as Mazzuchelli-Marsch for the Austria-Hungary Infantry-regiment No. 10 by Béla Kéler, another Kitzler's student, while Bruckner copied the instrumentation and form exactly, but not the music, for his own Marsch in E♭ major.

 The Apollo-Marsch is put in an addendum to Band XII/8 of the Gesamtausgabe.